-Thirteen years after founding an orphanage in Tanzania, Kay "Bibi Kay" Oursler, has taken up a new endeavor to open a working/teaching farm in her adopted home country.
-Read More
+Thirteen years after founding an orphanage in Tanzania, "Bibi” Kay Oursler has begun new endeavor to open a working/teaching farm in her adopted home country.

-After a lifetime punctuated by pain and feeling outcast, Jackson Rogers found his purpose -- and a connection to God -- by serving others.
-Read More
+After a lifetime punctuated by pain and feeling outcast, Rogers found his purpose — and a connection to God — by serving others.

-As a child, Burt Bennett watched his mother feed the homeless.
+As a child, he watched his mother feed the homeless.
 Today, the trained substance abuse counselor is leaving a mark one life and two-dollar bill at a time.
-Read More

-Rescuing more than 37,000 people was not what Matthew Marchetti had in mind when he developed an online platform in the early days of Hurricane Harvey in Houston.
-Read More
+Rescuing more than 37,000 people was not what Marchetti had in mind when he developed an online platform during Hurricane Harvey in Houston.

-The United Methodist Church is filled with people who are examples of how God's love know no bounds.
-Read about what that looks like in three local U.S. congregations.
-Read More
+The United Methodist Church is filled with examples of how God's love knows no bounds.
+Read the story of three local U.S. congregations.

 Scott Gilpin: Lesson from tragedy